Skip to main content

 tip

-To aide in troubleshoting your application, you can easily access container logs emitted by the application.
-Select Logs from the Monitoring section in the AKS cluster's left-hand menu.
-This section allows you to access the logs gathered by the Azure Monitor agent operating on the cluster nodes.
+To aid in troubleshooting your application, select Logs from the Monitoring section in the AKS cluster menu.
+This section provides access to the logs gathered by the Azure Monitor agent operating on the cluster nodes.

 Contoso Air container logs